29 May How to Choose Your Coach

 Some coaches might be very straightforward in their style, with a sort of practical, rational and goal-oriented approach which might work great for some business executives or the more rational personalities.
 Other coaches may have a much softer style, touching upon spirituality, going deeper into emotions and the mind-body connection which is great for the more sensitive, intuitive and creative people.
 Some are combining both approaches, or have their own signature coaching style.

-Some coaches are qualified, others are not, but as with every profession, qualification doesn’t always guarantee high quality, and lack of qualification doesn’t necessarily mean someone is a bad coach.
-If you find a coach who doesn’t have a training or a certification but you love working with them and they help you achieve good results, I guess that’s all that matters.
+Some coaches are qualified, others are not, but as with every profession, qualification doesn’t always guarantee the high quality (or matching your needs and personality!), and a lack of qualification or accreditation doesn’t mean someone is a bad coach.
+A qualified coach is usually a good sign that they’re serious about what they do, but if you find a coach who doesn’t have training or accreditation but you love working with them and they help you achieve good results, that’s all that matters!

 How to choose the right coach for YOU?